Tourism Management (BBus Honours)

 About the Course

-Students have access to the wider institute facilities such as an excellent library, IT facilities, student accommodation, sports and recreation facilities, and other student supports.
+Students have access to the wider Institute facilities such as an excellent library, IT facilities, sports and recreation facilities, and other student supports.
 Student facilities are offered in an environment where students have direct access to an experienced and qualified lecturing team.

 Frequently Asked Questions